vert-x3/vertx-lang-scala/vertx-lang-scala/src/main/markdown/_docs/getting-started.md

 ---
-sidebar_position: 1
+title: Quick Start
 ---

-# Geting started
+# Quick Start

 Let's discover how to get started with a new Vert.x/Scala project.